desmigor/vinkadmin/README.md

-# vinkadmin
+# VINKADMIN
-VINKADMIN is an imaginary admin dashboard built for learning purposes.
+VINKADMIN is a toy admin dashboard built for learning purposes only.